Bengals–Browns rivalry: Early history

-1970–79 The first meetings
+1970–1979: The first meetings

 In the first regular-season matchup between the two teams, the Browns beat the Bengals 30–27.
 It was an important win for the Browns, who were chastised for losing a preseason game to Cincinnati.
 Running backs Leroy Kelly and Bo Scott combined for 236 yards, and a fired up defense set the early tone when defensive tackle Walter Johnson sacked Bengals quarterback Virgil Carter for a safety.
 However, the Bengals got the last laugh that season, beating the Browns in their first meeting in Cincinnati, 14–10.
 This win helped propel the Bengals, who won their final seven games, to win the AFC Central by one game over the Browns.

-Each team had limited success in the 1970s, with the Bengals making three playoff appearances and the Browns making two.
+Each team had limited success in the 1970s, with the Bengals making three playoff appearances and the Browns making two; this can be partially attributed to a fellow division rival, the Pittsburgh Steelers, being the dominant team in the NFL during this time.
 Neither team won a playoff game in the decade.
 The teams split the 20 games during the 1970s, each winning 10.